exercism/bash/concepts/heredocs/about.md

 ## Possible Drawbacks

 * Large embedded documents can make your code harder to read.
-  It can be better to deploy your script with separate documentation files.
+  It can be better to deploy your script with documentation in separate files.
 * Here documents can break the flow of the code.
-  You might be in a deeply nested section of code, and you want to pass some text to a program.
+  You might be in a deeply nested section of code when you want to pass some text to a program.
   The heredoc's indentation can look jarring compared to the surrounding code.

 ## Here Strings